 JEE Main 2026 Session 2 April 5 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

-To help students, Matrix JEE Academy has prepared a detailed JEE Main 2026 Session 2, April 5 shift 1 paper analysis.
-We will discuss subject-wise analysis, difficulty level, high-weightage topics, and the number of questions from each topic.
+To help students, Matrix JEE Academy has prepared a detailed JEE Main 2026 paper analysis of the April 5 shift 1 exam.
+In this blog, students will find overall paper analysis with subject-wise difficulty analysis, high-weightage topics, and expected cutoff.
 Students can also find subject-wise question papers of the JEE Main 2026 Session 2, April 5, shift 1 exam.

 - JEE Main 2026 Session 2 Paper Analysis (All Shifts) (Live)